-All students will follow the national curriculum including working as a dual school with the Willows students.
+All students will follow the national curriculum.

 Key Stage 4 (14-16 years, Yrs 10 & 11)

 Students at Key Stage 4 follow a diverse range of subjects.
 These include, where appropriate GCSE, functional skills, BTEC, ELC, single unit awards We are very conscious that some of our young people with special needs are often not extended to achieve their potential.
 In our school, we are determined that every opportunity will be available for students to make progress.